theo-armour/2022/pages/doing-knowing-being/categorization.md

 Object Number

-* Acquistion_year-month-day:index:abc
+* Acquisition_year-month-day:index:abc
-* if no acqusition date then first appraisal date
+* if no acquisition date then first appraisal date